Some exciting stuff to share…

 My sleep feels more restful.
 It’s easier to sleep.

 I’m horny more often, erections a bit better.
 I went from not being interested in sex much (maybe once/wk) to more like when I was in my 30’s (every other day)…

 I feel like 20 years younger in general.

-I’m using low dose Androgel (about 4mg/day) [one pack lasts over a week]
+I’m using low dose Androgel (about 5mg/day) [one pack lasts a week].

 If I get TOO MUCH testosterone… for me it feels: